How to integrate a Swisscom Multisense device on akenza

 Go to Data Flow in the left-side menu and select Create Data Flow.
 As we have a LoRa device, select LoRa as a device connector.

-Make use of the Connectivity-as-a-Service that akenza offers.
+Make use of the akenza Connectivity-as-a-Service offer.
 Therefore you do not need to have an account ready from a network provider.
 You simply connect your LoRa device to a network provider which is hosted and managed from akenza.
 Select Swisscom LPN and proceed to the Device Type.

 CaaS device connector